itzCozi/devbox/docs/src/content/docs/docs/start.md

 This command:
 - Creates a new project called `my-python-app`
 - Uses the Python template (includes Python 3, pip, and common tools)
-- Sets up a Docker container with Ubuntu 22.04
+- Sets up a Docker box (container) with Ubuntu 22.04
 - Creates a workspace directory at `~/devbox/my-python-app/`

 ## Enter Your Development Environment